 Get In: The Connected Vehicle Podcast From BlackBerry (Episode 9)

 Heading for the hills this weekend and wishing you’d paid extra at the car lot for that fancy four-wheel drive?
 Or pulling up to the gas pump during your daily urban commute, and wishing you hadn’t?
-These could soon be problems of the past, thanks to our connected cars entering the “subscription economy.”
+These could soon be problems of the past, thanks to our software-defined connected cars entering the “subscription economy.”

 Welcome to the ninth episode of “Get In: The Connected Vehicle Podcast from BlackBerry.”
 This series explores the possibilities created by -- and technologies behind -- the revolution in global transportation we are witnessing today.
 In this episode, we meet Axel Heyenga, Global Director, Industry Strategy Manufacturing, Automotive & Retail, Zuora, whose company is at the forefront of digital subscription services, including for the automotive industry.